MIDS-scaling-up/v2/week13/hw/README.md

 * You are running on the tx2, so the training will take less time than on the nano (which is what Dusty benchmarked on)

 ## To submit
 Please submit the time it took you to train the model along with the final accuracy top1/top5 that you were able to achieve.
-How long did it take you?
+Could you increase the batch size?
+Why?
+How long did the training take you?

 Credit / no credit only